(This blog has been updated on multiple occasions , most recently August, 5, 2021)

 Just as you store information about features, such as network attributes in the network topology, you also store information about the connectivity between features in the topology.
-The trace network uses a simplified connectivity model based on coincidence (x,y,z) and uses no rules or restrictions to govern connectivity.
+The trace network is built using a simplified connectivity model based on geometric coincidence (x,y,z) and uses no rules or restrictions to govern connectivity.
 As a result, editing a trace network follows the same approach used throughout ArcGIS Pro with a few additional bells and whistles provided by the existence of a network topology.

 Dirty areas and error features